How to Use Veo 3 Free: Step-by-Step Beginner Guide (2026)

 M — Mood: Lighting, color, aesthetic, time of day, cinematic style

-+ Audio (if on paid plan): Describe sound in a separate sentence
++ Audio (if on a paid plan): Describe sound in a separate sentence

-Always write a separate sentence for audio if you’re on a paid plan.
-Mixing audio direction into the visual description causes the model to deprioritize one or the other.
-Keep them cleanly separated.
+If you’re on a paid plan, always write audio direction as a separate sentence from your visual description.
+Mixing the two causes the model to deprioritize one or the other.

 6 Copy-Paste Prompts Ready to Use Now